apple/batch-processing-gateway/helm/batch-processing-gateway/README.md

 - `config.yaml.j2`: A template that can be used by tools to generate BPG configs.
 - `spark-config.yaml.j2`: A template for the Spark cluster part of the `config.yaml.j2` template.
 - `config.example.yaml`: An example of BPG config with dummy values.
 You may adapt this file with your config values.

+# TODO

+1. ingress-swagger-ui.yaml was deleted, need to add back
+2. deployment-swagger-ui.yaml was deleted, need to add back